UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_16.md

 <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html" target="_blank">`.merge()`</a>
 if a verb that give more precision and options when we join dataframes.

-We compared `.merge()` to stitching fabric together, where we line up the patterns of each piece of cloth.
+We compared `.merge()` in the last section to stitching fabric together, where we line up the patterns of each piece of cloth.

 <center>